 How to Get Out of Your Own Way

-Believe it or not, if you’re having trouble finding the success that you desire, it probably comes from self-sabotage.
+If you’re having trouble finding the success that you desire, there’s a strong probability that self-sabotage could be holding you back.
 There are many reasons why people sabotage themselves and prevent themselves from experiencing success – but instead of focusing on those reasons, how about focusing on getting out of your own way so that you can be successful?

 For the next month, take the time to do something different than you usually do.
 Go over past situations in a different way than you have.
 Instead of placing blame, figure out what could have been done differently, and make it a point to go that different way if a similar situation should occur again.

-If you’re doing self-sabotage behavior it’s important to admit it, and name it.
+If you’re engaging in self-sabotaging behavior it’s important to admit it, and name it.
 If you don’t admit to having a problem you can’t get to the solution.
 It’s not because everyone is getting in your way.
 It’s not the fault of the weather, or your spouse, or your kids.
-It’s not even because you are sick.
-It’s because you are letting self-defeating behavior get in the way of your success.
+It’s not even because you’re sick.
+It’s because you’re letting self-defeating behavior get in the way of your success.

-You may need to take some time out for self-reflection to figure out what the self-sabotaging behaviors are.
+You may need to take some time to figure out what your particular self-sabotaging behaviors are.
 Try looking at each situation that got you to where you are without emotion, mapping them on paper to figure out what your pattern is.
 Once you identify a pattern, you’ll be able to go to the next step.

 Now that you’ve named the type(s) of self-sabotaging behavior, it’s time to replace it with something more healthy.
 Flip around negative self-talk into positive, respond in positive ways instead of reacting in negative ways.
 Try doing something new and different over the same old things you’ve always done.
 They say the definition of crazy is doing the same thing over and over again expecting a different response.
 Shake it up; respond differently.